5 Reasons Why People Don’t Trust Your Landing Page

 - Asking past customers to provide testimonials.

-- Ask friends to try your product or service for free in exchange for honest feedback.
+- Invite friends or colleagues to try your commodity or service for free in trade for a fair review.

 - Seek out an audience online that is willing to provide feedback.